-- Also intra-attention relating different positions of the same input sequence - All hidden states are computed using only attention - No recurrence all recurrent connections replaced with attention - Self-attention replaces the RNN - A given hidden state is a weighted linear combination of all hidden states - A given word interacts with all other words, including itself
+- "Attention Is All You Need" Ashish Vaswani et al. NeurIPS 2017. - Self-attention is also called intra-attention it relates different positions of the same input sequence - All hidden states are computed using only attention! - No recurrence all recurrent connections replaced with attention - Self-attention replaces the RNN - A given hidden state is a weighted linear combination of all hidden states - A given word interacts with all other words, including itself